back

 Lexical thinking uses words, symbols, rules, or categories.

-Impressionistic thinking is a more "raw" kind of thought, often associated with intuitions or "vibes".
+Impressionistic thinking is a more "raw" kind of thought, vaguely associated with intuitions or 'vibes'.
+Though some take issue with these associations- interpretations diverge.
+The point is that it is noncategorical.

 The y-axis measures laterality, as opposed to linearity.
-This is a description of the way your thinking changes over time, or the way you transition between thoughts.
+This is a description of the way you transition between thoughts, or the way you hold thoughts in you head at a given moment.

-Linear thinking is more "straightforward" or "fine-grain", going from one idea to another related idea in a structured way.
-It is "in the moment".
+Linear thinking is more "straightforward", going from one idea to another related idea in a structured way.
+It is "in the moment", tracing a line of thought.

-Lateral thinking is more "chaotic", nonlinear, jumping between disconnected concepts.
-Higher-level, coarse-grained understandings tend to be more lateral.
-It is sometimes described as a "thought cloud", as opposed to a trajectory.
+Lateral thinking is nonlinear, jumping between disconnected concepts.
+It is sometimes described as a "thought cloud", or a constellation, as opposed to a trajectory.
 It was originally conceived as the literal ability to have multiple trains of thought at once, but this description has been largely abandoned.

 The premise of the chart is that these 4 traits form diametrically opposed pairs, and that all thinking can be measured on these 2 scales.
 For example: Becoming less impressionistic is the same thing as becoming more lexical, according to the theory.

 Most Neurotyping material can be found on the subreddit, including many explanations, visualizations, examples, and theories.
 All of the images in this post come from there.
-There's also the Neurotypeline podcast, which discusses the community's theoretical developments.
+There's also the Neurocord, which is supposedly where most of the actual activity is at these days, though I'm not very familiar with it personally.
+Lastly, there's the Neurotypeline podcast, which discusses the community's theoretical developments.

 Typing People and Media